mongodb/homebrew-brew/README.md

 Use the commands in this section to install the latest version of the MongoDB Server, the shell, or the MongoDB Database Tools.

  * Install the latest available production release of [MongoDB Community Server](https://docs.mongodb.com/manual/).
 This includes the MongoDB Server processes `mongod` and `mongos`, the `mongo` shell, and `install_compass` to separately install [MongoDB Compass](https://docs.mongodb.com/compass/).
-Currently, this will install MongoDB Server 4.4.x:
+Currently, this will install MongoDB Server 4.4.x.

    ```
    $ brew install mongodb-community
    ```

  * Install only the latest [`mongo` shell](https://docs.mongodb.com/manual/mongo/) for connecting to remote MongoDB instances.
 If you installed the MongoDB Server in the step above, the shell was included in that installation.
-Use this command only if you need to install the `mongo` shell separately:
+Use this command only if you need to install the `mongo` shell separately.

    ```
    $ brew install mongodb-community-shell
    ```

  * Install the latest [MongoDB Database Tools](https://docs.mongodb.com/database-tools/), a suite of command-line tools (`mongoimport`, `mongoexport`, `mongodump`, etc) for working with a MongoDB Server instance.
 Starting with the MongoDB 4.4 Server release, the Database Tools are now [pacakged, versioned, and released independently](https://www.mongodb.com/blog/post/separating-database-tools-server) from the MongoDB Server package.
 The MongoDB Database Tools release with an initial version of `100.0.0`.
 Previously, the Database Tools were bundled with the MongoDB Server installation nad used matching versioning.
-Use this command to install the MongoDB Database Tools:

    ```
    $ brew install mongodb-database-tools